Richard G. Hovannisian

-Biography

-Background
+Early life & education

-Hovannisian was born and raised in Tulare, California into a family of Armenian genocide survivors.
-His father, Gaspar Gavroian, was born in 1901 in the village of Bazmashen (Pazmashen; now Sarıçubuk, Elâzığ), near Kharpert in the Ottoman Empire.
-Fleeing the genocide of 1915, he moved to the United States by 1920 and changed his last name from Gavroian to Hovannisian, after his father's name, Hovhannes.
-In 1926, Kaspar married Siroon (Sarah) Nalbandian, also a child of genocide survivors.
-Their two sons were born in 1928 (John) and 1930 (Ralph).
-Richard Gable Hovannisian (named after Clark Gable) was born last on November 9, 1932.
+Hovannisian was born and raised in Tulare, California, into a family of Armenian genocide survivors.
+His father, Kaspar Gavroian, was born in 1901 in the village of Bazmashen (Pazmashen; now Sarıçubuk, Elâzığ), near Kharpert in the Ottoman Empire.
+Surviving the Genocide of 1915, he moved to the United States by 1920 and changed his last name from Gavroian to Hovannisian, after his father's name, Hovannes.
+In 1927, Kaspar married Siroon (Sarah) Nalbandian, born in Kesserig, Kharpert.
+Their oldest sons were born in 1928 (John) and 1930 (Ralph).
+Richard G. Hovannisian was born on November 9, 1932.